Hamish and Dougal: History

 The fictional characters Hamish and Dougal originated in one of the rounds of I'm Sorry I Haven't a Clue called Sound Charades.
 In this round the title of a book or film has to be conveyed from one team to the other by means of a story; the result of the story is usually a pun on the title in question.
 The panellists Cryer and Garden often tell their story as Hamish and Dougal, who are two elderly Scottish gentlemen.
 One of the characters was originally called Angus.
 The duo continued with the characters, according to Garden "mainly because (fellow panellist) Tim Brooke-Taylor hated them".
+Garden refers to a cousin Hamish during an episode of the Goodies in 1975.
 A prototype Hamish and Dougal first appeared in a 1979 Christmas Special of 'Clue', doing 'Wee Freak Ings Of Orient Are', with John Junkin standing in for Barry Cryer.
 However, the characters didn't appear fully formed until the 1995 Christmas Special, when the duo gave the clue for 'The Queen's Peach'.
 Hamish and Dougal then became the focus of a spin-off show called You'll Have Had Your Tea: The Doings of Hamish and Dougal, abbreviated to Hamish and Dougal on the packaging of the official CD releases.

 The spin-off show was named in reference to the fact that the characters' sketches on I'm Sorry I Haven't a Clue began with a variant of the line "You'll have had your tea then, Hamish".
 This refers to an idiom used in Edinburgh, where a visitor who has dropped in at "tea" (a colloquial term for an evening meal) is informed that the host does not intend to feed them.
 The stereotype of Scottish people being careful with their money is regularly played on in the series.